 - Key Q&A

 Contraception refers to a woman's chosen form of birth control, including hormonal, barrier, chemical and natural methods.

-Many women are not adequately protected from an unwanted pregnancy by their choice of birth control method.
+There are many factors to consider as you choose a birth control method, including cost, side effects, and future pregnancy plans.
+You’ll also want to think about safety and effectiveness.
+As you choose the best method for you, you will have to weigh risks and benefits.
+No birth control method is perfect.
+Unfortunately, many women are not adequately protected from an unwanted pregnancy by their choice of birth control method.
 In fact, according to the Guttmacher Institute, about one-half of all pregnancies in the United States are unplanned.

 - Will this method cause any unacceptable weight gain?

-The contraceptive options women may choose are:
+The contraceptive options women have to choose from are:

 - Birth control pills, also called oral contraceptives